WeirdCatAFK/R_commonKitchenWasteClasificator/README.md

 This project uses the next dataset

-Alistair King, www.kaggle.com/datasets/alistairking/recyclable-and-household-waste-classificationTo download the dataset put your credentials on your workspace (kaggle.json) and run dwDataset.py
+Alistair King, www.kaggle.com/datasets/alistairking/recyclable-and-household-waste-classification

-To download the dataset put yout credentials (kaggle.json) on the workspace and run dwDataset.py
+To download the dataset run dwDataset and enter your kaggle credentials to authorize downloading